partout-io/partout/README.md

 Import the Swift packages under "Plugins" as needed.

+Beware that the public framework only supports development on your Mac or iOS/tvOS Simulators.
+If you want to use the library for proprietary or commercial purposes, please [contact me privately][license-contact].

 ### Demo

 Edit `Demo/Config.xcconfig` with your developer details.
 You must comply with all the capabilities and entitlements in the main app and the tunnel extension target.